-Physical instability, tremors, and muscle rigidity are symptoms of Parkinson's disease and they're difficult problems to endure.
+Physical instability, tremors, and muscle rigidity are symptoms of Parkinson's disease and they're difficult concerns to endure.
 Although symptoms manifest physically, the disease itself results from an insufficient production of dopamine and the degeneration of brain tissue.
 With Parkinson's disease on the rise, more researchers have felt an increased need for finding new methods and support options for sufferers.

 According to the majority of Parkinson's research, oxidative stress plays a central role in the development of the disease.
 Antioxidants are helpful for reducing the impact oxidative stress at the hands of free radicals exerts on blood vessels, cells, and brain tissue.
 Most herbs and plants possess varying amounts of antioxidants, many of which are the focus of nutritional studies geared toward the development of new and innovative nutritional support.